-A career of a business professional is a rewarding one.
+A career as a business professional is a rewarding one.
 It requires creativity, innovation, flexibility, and adaptability, but offers good pay.
 However, when comparing business resumes, one may notice that business professionals come in all shapes and sizes.
 Moreover, the list of their job responsibilities is pretty extensive.
-Therefore, the first advice is to tailor your resume directly to the job you are applying to.
+Therefore, the first piece of advice is to tailor your resume directly to the job you are applying to.

 Define Your Career Objective

 It may not necessarily be a separate category in your resume.
 While reading position announcements, determine what exactly you want to do and what your areas of expertise are.
 Having this in mind, incorporate the key points of what you are an expert in and what exactly you intend to achieve in this organization into your profile section to create a good first impression.
 Remember that administrative clerks and hiring managers will not think out what you wanted to say in your resume.
 They will work only with what is written; their opinion about you will rely mostly on your career summary.
 In order to write it professionally, learn to read job advertisements.
 Your resume should be a response to the requirements listed in them.

 For example, if the job opening you choose includes a cost-benefit analysis, think of the duties and projects you have handled before that prove your competence in this area.
 Do not forget to mention your soft skills that are valuable for a business-related position.
 Your analytical and prioritizing skills might be very important for hiring managers.
 However, be ready to prove them further in the experience section.
 It may be a good idea to include the most relevant certifications in your profile section.
 It will make them noticeable.
 Do not neglect your certifications and extra skills because they prove your qualification and make your resume stand out.